iainctduncan/papers/source/design.rst

 symbols that are then evaluated as syntactic Lisp expressions; the Lisp macro is a linguistic formalization of this process.
 In use, a macros look to the programmer just like a regular function call, but by virtue of being defined as a macro, they are first called in a special evaluation pass known as the macro-expansion pass.
-This runs the code in the body of the macro over the *symbolic arguments* passed in to it, returning a programmatically created list structure (the macro-expansion) that is then evaluated.
+This runs the code in the body of the macro over the *symbolic arguments* passed into it, returning a programmatically created list structure (the macro-expansion) that is then evaluated.
 Essentially, macros are code blocks that execute twice - first to build the code, then to evaluate it - though technically they can be nested to repeat the expansion step an arbitrary number of times (CTN: Touretsky 1984, 405-417).

-Macros enable programmers to create their *own* domain specific languages - miniature languages within a language that are closer in syntax and sematics to the problem domain than to the host languauge.
+Macros enable programmers to create their *own* domain specific languages - miniature languages within a language that are closer in syntax and semantics to the problem domain than to the host language.
 This makes it possible for code that uses the macros (the "domain code") to be visually aligned with the problem domain, making them easier to read and faster to type.
 For example, a macro I use for scheduling events in a score looks like the below: